GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 ![mail-only](https://github.com/18F/identity-handbook/assets/101212334/767b1145-0f98-4c05-9fba-b410caf548b7)

-  ID image uploads from the user's phone are also disabled; instead of being given the option to use their phone or their computer for ID image upload, users will be routed directly to the upload screen for their computer.
+  ID image uploads must be done on the device with which the user began verification.
+Normally, desktop computer users are able to use their phone to upload pictures of their ID.
+Desktop users will not be offered this choice.

-  (There is no notification of the user for this condition; they simply aren't offered the choice).
 The precise effects of each flag are:

 #### `vendor_status_acuant`